gomorpheus/morpheus-docs/getting_started/maintenance/upgrades/fullha/rpm.rst

     [root@app-server-1 ~]# sudo rpm -Uhv morpheus-appliance-x.x.x-x.x86_64.rpm
     [root@app-server-1 ~]# sudo morpheus-ctl reconfigure

+   .. note::	All services will automatically stopped and started during the reconfigure process.
+After the reconfigure has succeeded, tail the ui service to watch ui startup logs with ``morpheus-ctl tail morpheus-ui``.

 #.
-Once Node 1 upgrade has completed and the u is available, upgrade the RPM package on Node 2, then run a Reconfigure on Node 2.
+Once App Node 1 upgrade has completed and the u is available, upgrade the RPM package on App Node 2, then run a Reconfigure on App Node 2.

    .. code-block:: bash